Holding (law)

-The holding is a court's determination of a matter of law based on the issue presented in the particular case.
-In other words: under this law, with these facts, this result.
+A holding is a court's determination of a matter of law based on the issue presented in the particular case.
+In other words: under this law, with these facts, this is the result.
 It is the same as a 'decision' made by the judge; however "decision" can also refer to the judge's entire opinion, containing, for example, a discussion of facts, issues, and law as well as the holding.
-The holding is the "legal principle to be drawn from the opinion (decision) of the court."
+The holding is the "legal principle to be drawn from the opinion (decision) of the court".

 Appellate review

 "The word 'holding' is indefinite and may refer to a trial ruling of the court upon evidence or other questions presented during the trial.
 Of course, no oral statement made by the court at the close of a trial, nor any written memorandum opinion filed, may be assigned as error on appeal, as the final decision in a law action is the judgment signed, based upon the court's findings of fact and conclusions of law."